✼ We may earn an affiliate commission if you make a purchase through links on our site.

 Also, there are so many important and compelling themes presented in Fifield’s The Flood Girls.
 Namely, redemption is a strong feature in this story, as the main character, Rachel, is a recovering alcoholic and is determined to make amends with the people she hurt.
 As well, the theme of friendship is very prominent in this story and many of the characters go through transformations in search of it.

-Fifield has created an amazing story through The Flood Girls.
+The Flood Girls by Richard FIfield Fifield is an amazing story.
 Readers are sure to fall in love with the characters, setting and themes of this fun and heart-breaking book.
 There are absolutely some kick-ass women in this one!